Adeconcept/Home-SOC-Lab/03_Threat Detection lab/Detection Specifications/DET-003-PowerShell-Network-Activity/Tuning.md

 | Increase priority when a file is created | Supports download investigation | File creation may be normal |
 | Reduce priority for signed approved scripts | Uses trust context | Signed software can still be abused |

 ## Decision

-No destination is excluded until its owner, purpose, and expected behaviour are documented.
+* **Immediate Action:** No destination domains are excluded from the detection block until their business owner, exact purpose, and expected baseline behaviors are completely documented.
+* **Architecture Note:** Due to laboratory telemetry restrictions surrounding Sysmon Event ID 3 (Network Connections), the detection logic was intentionally adapted to monitor Sysmon Event ID 22 (DNS Queries).
+This maintains equivalent visibility into outbound PowerShell communication vectors.